na-na-hi/renget/archive/mrxqd.md

 ---

+>Squire Marie Lonelle
+Right, the knight's little buddy.
+Not nearly as talked about, but I can respect the people who support the big names from behind.
+Don't know much about her, but she's from down south too.
+Sure hope they know what they're doing heading over to Hill People territory.
+Those fuckers don't take well to people from outside their narrow view of home, and the Frenchie definitely fits into their definition of foreigner.
+Hey, if the rumors about these two end up being true, more power to them.
+May they wipe out all those hill freaks and make my job so much easier and less stressful.

+Dateable?: I think so.
+Like I said, don't know much about her, but she can't be real bad folk if she's a companion with a knight wannabe.
+Plus, if she speaks French... well, it's the language of love for a reason, right?

+Recommended Meal: Beef galantine, a croissant, and... well, one of the Glamourzons traded over some giant frogs recently, so I can try out some frog leg meat as an appetizer.

+---

 >Kara Ramirez
 Just another girl trying to survive in this wasteland and stay out of the way.
 Makes a decent meal and that's about all she's got to say about herself.
 Is a bitch to people for no reason because that's how she was brought up.
 Puts up a tough front that probably doesn't convince anyone.